-Theory Credits: 4 +1

-Internal Assessment: 30 Marks External Assessment: 70 Total marks:
+TheoryCredits: 4 +1Internal Assessment: 30 MarksExternal Assessment: 70Total marks: 100

-100

-- 1. understand of importance of Economics in the field of education - 2. understand education on consumption and instrument activities - 3. understand cost of education its role in individual and Human development - 4. understand Internal efficiency of the systems of education - 5. understand modern development in economics of Education - 6. understand educational policy management planning and Finance. - 7. understand new educational reforms adopted in India and their capability in the field of education.
+- The student teachers will be able to: - 1. understand of importance of Economics in the field of education - 2. understand education on consumption and instrument activities - 3. understand cost of education its role in individual and Human development - 4. understand Internal efficiency of the systems of education - 5. understand modern development in economics of Education - 6. understand educational policy management planning and Finance. - 7. understand new educational reforms adopted in India and their capability in the field of education.

-Unit -1: Introduction to Economics of Education
+Unit-1: Introduction to Economics of Education

-- Concept and scope of economics of education Interdependence of Economics and education - 2.
+- 1. Concept and scope of economics of education Interdependence of Economics and education - 2.
 Education as Human capital, critique on the concept of Human capital - 3.
 Concept of Micro and Macro Economics of Education - 4.
 Brief historical perspective of economics of education - 5.
 Critical understanding of the concept of Political economy

-UNIT - 2: Costs and benefits of Education
+UNIT-2: Costs and benefits of Education